-The advantages of DALK include reduced rejection rate, reduced risk of late endothelial cell failure, quicker stabilization of the wound and earlier return to unrestricted physical activity.
-A shorter course of topical steroids (anti rejection drops) after DALK means faster healing and less risk for steroid induced glaucoma and cataracts.
+The advantages of DALK surgery include reduced rejection rate, reduced risk of late endothelial cell failure, quicker stabilization of the wound and earlier return to unrestricted physical activity.
+A shorter course of topical steroids (anti-rejection drops) after DALK means faster healing and less risk for steroid induced glaucoma and cataracts.

 If the thin posterior membrane ruptures during the surgery, the procedure is converted to a full thickness transplant (penetrating keratoplasty).